-The START project focusses on several key areas of research challenges for Africa, energy materials and structural biology.
-Learn more about these below.
+The START project focusses on two key areas of research challenges for Africa, energy materials and structural biology.
+Learn more about the energy materials research strand below.

 There are unique challenges to developing sustainable energy in Africa.
 Large swathes of the population live off-grid with little access to conventional energy sources.
 The degradation of energy devices in an environment of heat and dust, and the high initial capital costs of traditional energy production installations or storage systems causes problems for the wider dissemination of conventional energy services.
 Prof. Dave Billing from the University of Witwatersrand looks forward to developing their use of synchrotron techniques: